-A deeper dive into our sustaining the world research
+A deeper dive into our earth and environment research

 We all know that the decisions we make about our planet today will determine the landscape of tomorrow, which is why environmental health, climate change and sustainability are all key focusses for University of Leicester researchers.
 We are spearheads in satellite observations of climate, remote sensing of changing land surface, and atmospheric composition, and are ranked first in the world for our research in the ‘Life on Land’ category of the UN Sustainable Development Goals.

 Our satellite observation doesn’t stop there.
 Data from space has been instrumental in enabling our experts to analyse the impact of man-made pollutants on health.
 Air pollution alone is thought to be responsible for many thousands of deaths per year, which makes it a great cause of concern for those with heart disease, COPD and asthma in particular.
 With such concerning figures, understanding the impact of man-made pollutants on the environment is essential to improving the health of populations across the world.

 From the University’s long-established study of air quality to its new Centre for Environmental Health and Sustainability, our work in this area is internationally renowned.
 Our Centre for Environmental Health and Sustainability seeks to improve human health and the health of the environment through cutting edge, multidisciplinary research that builds on our expertise in environment, health and sustainability.